zhang-tianran/Screen-Reader/README.md

 1. Run “tsc” in the folder you are currently at to compile your code.
 2. Add the script <code><script type="module" src="../screenreader.js"></script></code> in the <head> of the test HTML file.
 3. Run “http-server” in the folder and open the HTML file in your browser.
 You should be able to use your screen reader!

+---
+This project was originally from CSCI 0320 class assignment.
+Built under collaboration with Brandon Gong and Chayathorn Kulthonchalanan.